rhaiscript/book/src/patterns/oop.md

 Use Closures to Define Methods
 ------------------------------

-[Anonymous functions] or [closures] defined as values for [object map] properties take on a syntactic shape which resembles very closely that of class methods in an OOP language.
+[Closures] defined as values for [object map] properties take on a syntactic shape which resembles very closely that of class methods in an OOP language.

-Closures also _[capture][automatic currying]_ variables from the defining environment, which is a very common language feature.
-Capturing is accomplished via a feature called _[automatic currying]_ and can be turned off via the [`no_closure`] feature.
+[Closures] also _capture_ [variables] from the defining environment, which is a very common language feature.
+It can be turned off via the [`no_closure`] feature.

 ```rust
 let factor = 1;